bobbercheng/ventilator-pressure-prediction/README.md

    2. Bobber will add new cat output what have 101 types corresponding 100 values of pressure.
    3. Chris try to combine CNN and BiLSTM.

+## Meeting 10/10
+What we did:
+1. EDA: Bobber confirmed that in range 4-11, predict pressure only use same 100 values as train data, refer to https://www.kaggle.com/bobber/cat-presure.
+2. Model: Bobber added attention and residul.
+4 layer Attentions improves LB to 0.158.
+It takes 8 hours to get result.

+In progress:
+1. Model: Bobber added residul